datocms/plugins/web-previews/README.md

 }
 ```

-The plugin will display as many buttons as the specified urls
+The plugin will display as many preview links as the specified urls.

 ### An example implementation for Next.js apps

-For the purpose of this example, let's say we want to create two buttons, one that links to a webpage that contains published content, and another with draft content.
+For the purpose of this example, let's say we want to create two preview links, one that links to a webpage that contains published content, and another with draft content.

 #### Next.js preview mode